Pierre-vh/Fox/doc/Coding Standard.md

 	* Generally, try to name them with verb phrases, as they represent actions.
 	* First letter should be lowercase, then use capital letters to separate works.
 (CamelCase)
 		* Example: `me.amIPretty()`
-	* For functions that mimic the STL (e.g. they return iterators), use snake_case
+	* For functions that mimic the STL, use snake_case
 		* Example: 'compoundStatement.decls_beg()'

 * Types Names (Usings, Typedefs, Structs & Classes, Enums)